 It can quickly become a long string of classes when it comes to tailwind classes, and you might lose an overview.

-While working with Tailwind, I've found two amazing things that really help with this process.
+While working with Tailwind, I've found two amazing things that help with this process.

 Headwind is a fantastic visual studio code plugin made by Ryan Heybourn.